phenotypic.abc_.ImageCorrector#

 How to Implement a Custom ImageCorrector

-Inherit from ImageCorrector and implement the _operate() static method:
+Inherit from ImageCorrector and implement the _operate() instance method.
+Access parameters via self attributes within the method body.

 from phenotypic.abc_ import ImageCorrector